Angelus Silesius

 Angelus Silesius, OFM (c.
 1624 – 9 July 1677), born Johann Scheffler, was a German Catholic priest, physician, mystic and religious poet.
 Born and raised a Lutheran, he began to read the works of medieval mystics while studying in the Netherlands and became acquainted with the works of the German mystic Jacob Böhme through Böhme's friend Abraham von Franckenberg.
 Silesius's display of his mystic beliefs caused tension with Lutheran authorities and led to his eventual conversion to Catholicism in 1653, wherein he adopted the name Angelus (Latin for "angel" or "heavenly messenger") and the epithet Silesius ("Silesian").
 He entered the Franciscans and was ordained a priest in 1661.
 Ten years later, in 1671, he retired to a Jesuit house where he remained for the rest of his life.

 An enthusiastic convert and priest, Silesius worked to convince German Protestants in Silesia to return to the Catholic Church.
 He composed 55 tracts and pamphlets condemning Protestantism, several of which were published in two folio volumes entitled Ecclesiologia (i.e., Ecclesiology).
 However, he is now remembered chiefly for his mystical poetry, and in particular for two poetical works, both published in 1657: Heilige Seelen-Lust (The Soul's Holy Desires), a collection of more than 200 religious hymn texts that have since been used by both Catholics and Protestants; and Cherubinischer Wandersmann ("The Cherubic Pilgrim"), a collection of 1,676 short poems, mostly in Alexandrine couplets.
-His poetry explores contemporary themes of the greatness of God, mystic interpretations of the Trinity, quietist practices, and pantheism within an orthodox Catholic context.
+His poetry explores contemporary themes of the greatness of God, mystic interpretations of the Trinity, and the relationship between the soul and Christ.
+A small number of these couplets seem to savour of quietism or pantheism.
+They ought to be interpreted in an orthodox Catholic sense, for Angelus Silesius was not a pantheist.
+His prose writings are orthodox; "The Cherubic Pilgrim" was published with the ecclesiastical Imprimatur, and, in his preface, the author himself explains his "paradoxes" in an orthodox sense, and repudiates any future pantheistic interpretation.